|Market Growth LT||B|

 Assuming the Company's Fundamentals Don't Deteriorate in Coming Quarters, the Stock's Valuation is Acceptable at this Level

-While Computer Programs and Systems, market value is 11.78 times its total book value, a significant premium, it's at least worth noting that none of the company's shareholders' equity is made up of intangible assets such as goodwill, which are subject to frequent impairment reviews.
-From a cash flow perspective the shares look pricey considering investors are paying 26.38 times the $2.58 in cash flow per share generated by the company in the last twelve months.
-This is a significant premium even if the company's fundamentals look generally strong.
-Its shares also trade at 3.84 times trailing 12-month sales, a 5178.50% premium to its industry average of 2.53.
+While Computer Programs and Systems, market value is 10.16 times its total book value, a significant premium, it's at least worth noting that none of the company's shareholders' equity is made up of intangible assets such as goodwill, which are subject to frequent impairment reviews.
+Based on the $2.60 in cash flow per share that the company has generated in the last four quarters, at its current price the stock trades at 24.16 times cash flow, a fair valuation justified by Computer Programs and Systems,'s fundamental strengths.
+Its shares also trade at 3.49 times trailing 12-month sales, a 5040.00% premium to its industry average of 2.32.
 Finally, from a value perspective, we look at how much bigger the company's market capitalization is than its latest operating profits after subtracting taxes.
-Computer Programs and Systems,'s $758.70 million market cap is, by this measure, fairly priced at 21.54 times its most recent quarterly net income (including depreciation).
+Based on this measure Computer Programs and Systems,'s $701.99 million market cap is an acceptable valuation, representing a modest multiple of 19.41 times its latest quarterly net income plus depreciation.

 |Return on Equity||A+|